Study in Australia: Schools, TAFE & University Pathways

 Primary School (K–6)

-What to know: Uniforms are usually required and before/after-school care is widely available.
+Need to know: Uniforms are standard and before/after-school care is widely available.

 📚